StefanIlchev/ElementumService/README.md

 * You will no longer be able to use paths to [Kodi](https://github.com/xbmc/xbmc)'s data folder as they will be translated to the service app's data folder.

 * The output from the binaries will no longer appear in [Kodi's log](https://kodi.wiki/view/Log_file) and will go to [Android's log](https://developer.android.com/studio/command-line/logcat) instead.

-* A folder named `Elementum` will be created in your [shared storage](https://developer.android.com/training/data-storage/shared) containing data that needs to be shared between the service app and the addon.
-If you [change data location](https://kodi.wiki/view/HOW-TO:Change_data_location_for_Android), that folder will be used instead.